chisomdataanalyst301/Coffee-Shop-Sales-Analysis/README.md

 Analyze trends and document findings.
 ## Author

-This project was completed as part of a data analysis learning journey using Excel, with a focus on building practical, portfolio-ready projects.
+This project was completed as part of a data analysis journey using Excel, with a focus on building practical, portfolio-ready projects.
 ### Chisom Precious

 Data Analyst | Power BI Developer | Business Analyst | Aspiring Data Scientist.